Short-term car insurance in California

 What is temporary auto insurance?

-For short-term or temporary car insurance in California, most reputable car insurance carriers offer a six-month policy or annual policies that span 12 months.
+For short-term or temporary car insurance in California, most reputable car insurance carriers offer policies with six- or 12-month terms.
 Having a shorter, six-month policy compared to an annual policy has some advantages as well as some drawbacks to consider.
-Depending on your situation, you may find it helpful to have your policy renewed (and re-evaluated) more frequently.
+Depending on your situation, you may find it helpful to have your policy renewed (and your rate re-evaluated) more frequently.
 That said, 12-month policies mean you lock in rates for a longer period of time, which could also be helpful, based on your circumstances.

 Pros and cons of short-term insurance in California